RHsyseng/rhcos-slb/OVS_Bonding/README.md

-# <u>Setting up network bonding on specific interfaces during the ignition process</u>
+# Setting up network bonding on specific interfaces during the ignition process

 ## Overview
 This guide explains how to bond specific NICs during the initial OpenShift installation with OVS and supplies the Ignition and scripts to achieve this.